 A student may request an instructor to assign an "I" (Incomplete) grade for a course.
 The instructor has full discretion as to whether to grant an incomplete grade request.
-The assignment of an incomplete is allowed only if the following criteria are met:
+The instructor should not assign an incomplete grade unless the student explicitly requests it.
+The assignment of an incomplete is allowed only if all the following criteria are met: